Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Experimental Results

 \paragraph{Univariate Anomalies} K-Means shows moderate imbalance, with average Gini Indices up to $0.51$ for \texttt{Denoised} features, while HAC yields higher Gini Indices, averaging up to $0.77$ for \texttt{Rocket}.
 In K-Means clustering, \texttt{Rocket} features generate the most balanced clusters, whereas \texttt{Denoised} features exhibit the highest imbalance.
 Conversely, for HAC, this observation is inverted.
 The trajectories of the Gini-Index curves are largely similar within each algorithm.
 For K-Means clustering, Gini Indices increase until $K=11$, while for HAC, they peak around $K=8$ before slowly decreasing.
 This suggests that in HAC, large clusters are not split but gradually dissolve as $K$ increases. \texttt{Rocket} with K-Means clustering follows a slightly different trajectory, slowly increasing until $K=20$.

-\paragraph{Multivariate Anomalies} In comparison to HAC, K-Means clustering shows more balanced cluster sizes, consistent with the findings in the univariate case. \texttt{Denoised} features have the highest average Gini Index of $0.56$ for K-Means, while for HAC, \texttt{Rocket} features exhibit the highest mean value of $0.72$.
-The trajectories of the Gini Index curves are largely similar within each algorithm, though for HAC, there is a steeper decrease from $K=8$, particularly noticeable when compared to the univariate case.
+\paragraph{Multivariate Anomalies} In comparison to HAC, K-Means clustering shows more balanced cluster sizes, consistent with the findings in the univariate case. \texttt{De}-\texttt{noised} features have the highest average Gini Index of $0.56$ for K-Means, while for HAC, \texttt{Rocket} features exhibit the highest mean value of $0.72$.
+The trajectories of the Gini Index curves are largely similar for each algorithm, though for HAC, there is a steeper decline from $K=8$, especially noticeable when compared to the univariate case.

 The observation of K-Means producing more balanced cluster sizes, both in univariate and multivariate scenarios, prompts us to focus on addressing the remaining two research questions w.r.t.
 K-Means.